nextauthjs/next-auth/CONTRIBUTING.md

 You can use `npm run lint:fix` to automatically apply Standard JS rules to resolve formatting differences (tabs vs spaces, line endings, etc).

+## Setting up local environment

+A quick and dirty guide on how to setup *next-auth* locally to work on it and test things out:

+1. Clone the repo:

+       git clone git@github.com:iaincollins/next-auth.git
+       cd next-auth/

+2. Install packages and run the build command:

+       npm i
+       npm run build

+3. Link React between the repo and the version installed in your project:

+       npm link ../your-application/node_modules/react

+*This is an annoying step and not obvious, but is needed because of how React has been written (otherwise React crashes when you try to use the `useSession()` hook in your project).*

+4. Finally link your project back to your local copy of next auth:

+       cd ../your-application
+       npm link ../next-auth

+That's it!

+NB: You may need to repeat both `npm link` steps if you install / update additional dependancies with `npm i`.

+### Hot reloading

+You might find it helpful to use the `npm run watch` command in the next-auth project, which will automatically (and silently) rebuild JS and CSS files as you edit them.

+    cd next-auth/
+    npm run watch

+If you are working on `next-auth/src/client/index.js` hot reloading will work as normal in your Next.js app.

+However  if you are working on anything else (e.g. `next-auth/src/server/*` etc) then you will need to *stop and start* your app for changes to apply as **Next.js will not hot reload those changes**.

+## Testing builds

+You may also want to clone the repo in GitHub as a way to test a change on a live site (e.g. on now.sh).

+You can do this using npm's ability to install a package from a GitHub repo or branch:

+    npm install your-github-username/next-auth#master